-Summarising, as claimed in section 2 and illustrated in Figure 2, our approach to activity modelling and evolution in distributed business process.
-That is, for each activity within a business process, we identify which are the location and coordination concerns that apply to the business entities involved, and how they are put together to respect the business process logic (e.g. the activity ordering).
-In general, there is a O-N correspondence between each business process activity and Coordination / Location Laws.
-That is, depending on the semantics of each activity, we may have no coordination laws (which is the case of identification in the example) or one or more coordination laws (case of withdraw); and the same for location laws.
+Summarising, as claimed in section 2, our approach is activityoriented in the sense that, for each activity within a business process, we identify which are the location and coordination concerns that apply to the business entities involved, and how they are put together to enforce the business process logic (e.g. the activity ordering).
+In general, there is a 0-N correspondence between each business process activity and coordination / location laws.
+That is, depending on the semantics of each activity, we may have no coordination laws (which is the case of identification in the example) or one or more coordination laws (case of withdrawals); and the same for location laws.

 We have to emphasize that, depending on the business entities involved in a specific activity, not every law applies at each configuration.
 Determining which laws should apply and, for those that apply, how the business entities instantiate the interfaces (location and coordination), and how the corresponding instantiated coordination and location laws bind the entities together with contracts, is out of the scope of this paper.
-See [AF03, AF04] for configuration management primitives that apply to coordination laws.
+See [5,6] for configuration management primitives that apply to coordination laws.
 In what concerns location laws, we are now developing similar configuration primitives.